 Add new site

-Choose from one of our 12 Google Cloud Data Center locations.
+Choose from one of our 13 Google Cloud Data Center locations.
 Then fill in the site name.
 Please use a descriptive, one-word name without any special characters in it.
-If you are doing a manual migration, we recommend doing a new install of WordPress at Kinsta and the overwriting the data with yours.
+If you’re doing a manual migration, we recommend doing a new install of WordPress at Kinsta and the overwriting the data with yours.
 This is usually the simplest method.
 So select “Add a brand new WordPress install” and fill out the rest of the credentials.
 Note: These don’t need to match your current site as they will get overwritten later.

 Add a new site

 Wait until the status of the Site goes “Live”.
 Click on “Manage” to see the details of your site.